Help Guide

 The Sub-chapters

-Each chapter contains sub-chapters relevant to that building type or external space.
-The example below shows the different sub-chapters within the Houses chapter. .
+Each chapter contains sub-chapters relevant to that development type or external space.
+Individual codes are set out within the sub-chapters.
+The example below shows the different sub-chapters within the Houses chapter.
 The current page will be highlighted and there are scrolling arrows allowing you to scroll to the next or previous sub-chapter.

 Example taken from houses chapter